shubhodeepMitra/EXPLORIA/README.md

 Score is based on the time left.

 ## Issues
-Gallery crashing for kitkat and lollipop
+Gallery crashing for kitkat and icecream sandwich